gilja/instruments_fourier_analysis/README.md

 Now you are ready to import data!

 > If you are running the tool for the first time, you are not likely to have your custom configuration file.
-Hence, the tool will use default configuration and data files that are installed together with the source code.
+Hence, the tool will use the default configuration and data files that are installed together with the source code.

 ```python
 files = [os.path.join(cfg.PATH_INSTRUMENT_SAMPLES, name) for name in os.listdir(cfg.PATH_INSTRUMENT_SAMPLES)]